top of page

 PRIZES

 Medals to be awarded to the winners of each event provided that at least three crews enter and two compete.
-Second place medals will be awarded for events with more than 8 entries.
+(W/J14 two to enter, two to compete).
+Second place medals will be awarded for events with more than 8 entries and third place medals for events with more than 16 entries.
 In addition, there are four trophies, which the individual winners hold for a year:

 • The Demerara Cup: awarded to the fastest single sculler in a junior event.